 The Year 11 and 12 curriculum at Sunnybank State High School provides a number of different pathways for students to pursue their goals.

 Students must select an English and at least one Mathematics subject and may then choose four elective subjects.
 Students may study General Queensland Curriculum and Assessment Authority (QCAA) subjects or select from a range of Applied subjects.
 The Australian Tertiary Admission Rank (ATAR) has replaced the Overall Position (OP) as the standard pathway to tertiary study for Queensland Year 12 students.
 The individual ATAR score will be calculated using a student's best score from five general subjects, or four general subjects plus one applied subject or VET course.

-More detailed information can be found the Support and resources page in the documents area.
+More detailed information can be found in the Senior subject guide

 English as a Second Language/Dialect (EAL/D) - Inclusion Program

 EAL/D students in the senior school are placed in mainstream classes.
 They receive English language instruction and support in a number of ways.

 Year 11 and 12 English Communication classes for EAL/D students are taught by EAL/D teachers.
 An EAL/D teacher teaches the mainstream work program to a class of EAL/D students, while building in additional EAL/D instruction and utilising EAL/D teaching methods.

 English for EAL/D learners is an academic mainstream English subject that satisfies the English language requirements university.
 This subject is delivered in collaboration with the English department

 In addition support is provided for EAL/D students in some mainstream classes by EAL/D teachers and teacher aides.

 More detailed information can be found on the Support and resources page.